Financial Freedom Calculator

 FAQs

-Your FIRE number is the portfolio size that can sustain your annual expenses indefinitely.
-Using the 4% rule: multiply your annual expenses by 25.
-If you spend €3,000/month (€36,000/year), your FIRE number is €900,000.
+Your FIRE number is the portfolio size that can sustain your annual expenses indefinitely, based on the 4% withdrawal rule.
+Multiply your expected annual spending by 25: if you need €3,000/month (€36,000/year), your target is €900,000.
+The figure feels large, but with compound growth and consistent investing it is reachable over 15–25 years for many people.

 Four months later, I bought another in Frankfurt for €600k